brooswajne/medicspot-assignment/QUESTIONS.md

     }
 ```

+## Question 4

-Qs4: Explain the output of the following code and why
+Explain the output of the following code and why

 ```js
     function foo(a) {